thefennecdeer/Unity-Wiimote-Sound/README.md

 like to:

 - Add support for all common extension controllers (Classic Controller Pro, etc.)
-    - Add support for Nunchuck passthrough / Classic Controller passthrough mode on the Wii Motion Plus

 - Add speaker support (no small feat!)

 If you would like to help implement any of these changes, feel free to submit a pull request!